 Rizk Law.
 Free Consultations.
 No Upfront Fees.
 Ph: 503.245.5677.

 Many LTD policies have exclusions or limitations that may prevent you from collecting benefits.
 If you have a medical condition that was diagnosed or treated before applying for disability insurance coverage, the insurance company may apply the preexisting condition clause to limit your ability to obtain benefits.
 In most cases, the exclusion period often ranges from 90 days to six months or may even last up to a year.

 There are also exclusions for certain mental and nervous conditions that could make you ineligible for LTD coverage.
 It is important to thoroughly read any insurance policy so that you understand what is included and not included.
 The language used in policy exclusions can often be unclear and misinterpreted by claimants.

 That is why we recommend seeking legal representation as soon as possible.
 Insurance companies will do whatever it takes to take advantage of those who are inexperienced with handling claims.

-A reputable Vancouver long-term disability attorney from our firm is standing by to take your call.
+A reputable Vancouver long-term disability lawyer from our firm is standing by to take your call.